-- From late 2009 through October 2010, ICE represented that S-Comm was "voluntary" and localities could "opt-out" without explaining its non-intuitive internal definitions of those terms, Instead, ICE deceptively continued to imply to the public, state and local officials, and Congress that the program was truly voluntary and that opting-out of sending fingerprints to ICE was possible.4 - This double-speak was confusing to ICE's own employees, leading one to write in June 2010:
+- From late 2009 through October 2010, ICE represented that S-Comm was "voluntary" and localities could "opt-out" without explaining its non-intuitive internal definitions of those terms, Instead, ICE deceptively continued to imply to the public, state and local officials, and Congress that the program was truly voluntary and that opting-out of sending fingerprints to ICE was possible. - This double-speak was confusing to ICE's own employees, leading one to write in June 2010:

 "I'm totally confused now.
 I've got so many versions of the opt-out language I don't know what's current and what's not.
 It seems like we have different language for different purposes and it's confusing."
-5

-BY THE FALL 2010, FACED WITH NUMEROUS OPT-OUT REQUESTS, ICE DECIDED TO FINALLY ANNOUNCE PUBLICLY THAT S-COMM WOULD BE A "MANDATORY" PROGRAM, BUT APPEARS TO HAVE REMAINED UNCLEAR ABOUT LEGAL BASIS FOR SUCH A POLICY
+BY THE FALL 2010, FACED WITH NUMEROUS OPT-OUT REQUESTS, ICE DECIDED TO FINALLY ANNOUNCE PUBLICLY THAT S-COMM WOULD BE A "MANDATORY" PROGRAM, BUT APPEARS TO HAVE REMAINED UNCLEAR ABOUT LEGAL BASIS FOR SUCH A POLICY outreach meetings and some states are even hesitant to sign the MOA.
+It is these locations that the strategy needs to address."
+Id.

-- August 2, 2010: "[a]s we continue to refine our implementation strategy, Mr. Venturella has asked us to look into a legal mandate, provision, law, etc. that would allow ICE/DHS to request fingerprint information from the FBI for law enforcement and/or criminal justice purposes, regardless of whether states and locals can opt in or out.".6 - September 2010: With approval from the FBI, ICE adopts new position on opt-out, to make SC mandatory by 2013.
-While this new position was not yet public, 7 it appears that doubts about it lingered.
+• August 2, 2010: "[a]s we continue to refine our implementation strategy, Mr. Venturella has asked us to look into a legal mandate, provision, law, etc. that would allow ICE/DHS to request fingerprint information from the FBI for law enforcement and/or criminal justice purposes, regardless of whether states and locals can opt in or out.".